dannyrojo/YoutubeRead/README.md

     - Saves as a markdown file
     - All summaries will be saved in browser for the ***session only***

+- **Configuration Options**
+    - Action popup now allows you to adjust the chat prompt!
+    - This is synced across all devices!

+- **State Management**
+    - State is saved within session!
+Open and close the sidebar with security.

+- **DOTENV**
+    - Store your API safely in a .env file in the root directory

 - **COMING SOON**
-    - Configuration options will be places on the action popup so you can adjust the summary parameters
-    - Configuration options will be synced across all devices
     - QOL functions such as font changing, display options such as summary only
-    - DOT ENV for easy storing of APIKEY
+    - Bug testing

 ## Setup and Use
 <sub>(tl;dr Fire up the backend server with app.py, Place the appropriate manifest in the Extension Folder, load the extension in browser, open up sidepanel and go to a youtube page)</sub>